vietstacker/Viettel-Digital-Talent-Program-2022/Practice-3/DoHoangSon/README.md

 networks:
 	example-net:
 ```
 We have three services here.
-We will look at these one by one
+We will look at these one by one:

 `nodejs-app`: Build image follow the specified directory, setup container name and hostname, mapping the container port to the host port, setup network and compose after service `mongo` is installed.

 `mongo`: Setup container name, pull image from public repository, setup MongoDB data volume, mapping port, setup network and create database.

 `nginx`: Build image follow the specified directory, setup container name and hostname, mapping the container port to the host port, setup network.
 Network configuration is default.
 Now that we have the `docker-compose.yml` done.
 We clone it from GitHub and run it: